December 21, 2024

 The Rhode Island Energy Facility Siting Board (EFSB) ruled Oct.
 3 that it has jurisdiction over large battery storage projects, overruling precedent and giving the board the ability to override local permitting decisions on storage projects if it deems a project has met all the legal requirements (SB-2024-01).

 In April, the Quonset Development Corp.
-(QDC) requested that the EFSB declare that a proposed 210-MW battery project is outside the board’s jurisdiction, arguing that “the EFSB already has determined that it does not have jurisdiction over battery energy storage systems.”
+(QDC) requested the EFSB declare a proposed 210-MW battery project is outside the board’s jurisdiction, arguing the EFSB has determined “it does not have jurisdiction over battery energy storage systems.”

 The prior precedent stems from a 2019 EFSB ruling that a 180-MW storage resource is not under the jurisdiction of the board because the state’s Energy Facility Siting Act does not reference battery storage (SB-2019-02).

-QDC also argued that EFSB does not have jurisdiction over a substation, tie line and switchyard needed to connect the battery to the transmission system, writing that the 115-kV tie line “is not a transmission line” and is instead “a line that connects a non-generating battery energy storage system for the purpose of storing and discharging electricity.”
+QDC also argued the EFSB does not have jurisdiction over a substation, tie line and switchyard needed to connect the battery to the transmission system, writing that the 115-kV tie line “is not a transmission line” and instead is “a line that connects a non-generating battery energy storage system for the purpose of storing and discharging electricity.”

 The definition includes “facilities for the generation of electricity designed or capable of operating at a gross capacity of forty (40) megawatts or more.”